On This Page

 Dreamy architecture was overlaid with live oaks and Spanish moss.
 (The moss is actually invasive, but the like oaks are a hearty bunch.)

-We meandered down the ritzy Jones street, the origination of the phrase “keeping up with the Jones'”.
+We strolled down the ritzy Jones street, the origination of the phrase “keeping up with the Jones'”.

 Buildings were accented with intricate rod iron.